 While it may seem like a fairly simple task, it is a cranial exercise made more difficult by today’s society.
 With so much information and stimulation around on a daily basis, attention spans are limited and focus can sometimes be hard to come by.
 Taking time each day to focus on your thoughts is an exercise for your brain that boasts a long list of health benefits.

 The most interesting benefit, however, is the way that meditation changes the brain.
 Below are five ways that being a regular meditator can affect your brain.

 1. Boosts memory and awareness

 Research has shown that after as little as 8 weeks of meditation, practitioners begin to develop “unique brains” with well-developed areas.
-These areas are connected to memory, self-awareness and perspective.
-The increase in thickness of the hippocampus increases the brain’s ability to learn and remember, as well as its ability to regulate emotion.
+These areas are connected to memory, self-awareness, and perspective.
+The increase in the thickness of the hippocampus increases the brain’s ability to learn and remember, as well as its ability to regulate emotion.

 One of the most commonly mentioned benefits felt by meditators includes self-awareness.
 Previously, it was believed that this benefit came from simply spending more time thinking about oneself.
 Now, it is clear that a specific change happens in the brain to facilitate this benefit.

 In an extremely individualistic culture like that of the United States, meditation has been slow to catch on when compared to its widespread popularity in other parts of the world.
 One of the reasons for this is because the focus on the individual and “me-centered” thought process is much more prominent in the U.S. than in other countries of the world.

 The idea to take time to be mindful feels like an impediment to the individual when, in reality, it builds a stronger individual by helping them gain empathy for others.